Git Workflow¶

 Hotfix Flow¶

-For urgent production bugs that need to skip UAT:
+For urgent production bugs that need to skip staging and the release cycle:

 git checkout main && git pull origin main